I Can See Your Voice Thailand

-I Can See Your Voice Thailand is a Thai television mystery music game show based on the South Korean programme of the same title.
-It is also the first country to air its own local adaptation, debuting on Workpoint TV on 13 January 2016.
+I Can See Your Voice Thailand is a Thai television mystery music game show based on the South Korean programme of the same title, featuring its format where guest artist(s) attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
+Also as the first country to air a locally-produced adaptation, it premiered on Workpoint TV on 13 January 2016.

 Gameplay

 Format

-Presented with a group of "mystery singers", (Note: For the show's gameplay changes, based on playing time of an episode: